Overview

 When ordering the card machine, you get “free next-day delivery”.
 This is actually misleading because it applies to the moment they approve your application (before 4pm), which can take a few working days.
 So in reality, shipping may take a little less than a week from the point of signing the contract.

-We have been assured that the next-day terminal replacement is free, but the official fee schedule indicates it can cost up to £400 + VAT per machine.
-This cost applies if you damage or lose the terminal.
+We have been assured that the next-day terminal replacement is free, but the official fee schedule has indicated it can cost up to £400 + VAT per machine.
+This if you damage or lose the terminal.
 Technical faults outside of your control that can’t be fixed over the phone will result in a free terminal replacement.

 PCI-DSS compliance is free as long as certain paperwork is completed by the deadline.
-Otherwise, it costs £15 + VAT monthly for as long as you are non-compliant.
+Otherwise, it may cost £15 + VAT monthly for as long as you are non-compliant.

 Other fees apply to add-on features, services and account extras.
-These are not disclosed until you speak to a Dojo representative, but may include e.g. POS integrations.
+These are not disclosed until you speak to a Dojo representative, but may include e.g. POS integrations and online payments.

 Fast payouts and extra business funding